truenas/middleware/docs/userguide/index.rst

 inserted in the USB slot.
 While technically you can install FreeNAS® onto a hard drive, this is discouraged as you will lose the storage capacity of the drive.
 In other words, the operating system will take over the drive and will not allow you to store data on it, regardless of the size of the drive.

-**NOTE:** many devices that are labeled as 2GB are not really 2GB size.
+.. note:: many devices that are labeled as 2GB are not really 2GB size.
 For this reason, it is recommended to use media that is 4GB or larger.

 The FreeNAS® installation will partition the operating system drive into two partitions.
 One partition holds the current operating system and the other partition is used when you upgrade.
 This allows you to safely upgrade to a new image or to revert to an older image should you encounter problems.